Donald Arthur

 Donald Caldwell Arthur Jr. (born January 4, 1950) is a former United States Navy medical corps vice admiral (VADM).
 He entered the Navy in 1974, qualified as both a naval flight surgeon and a Submarine Medical Officer, and eventually served as the 35th Surgeon General of the United States Navy from 2004 to 2007.

 Early life and education

 Born in Northampton, Massachusetts, Arthur received a B.A. degree from Northeastern University and continued to pursue graduate studies in genetics there.
 He never completed his M.A. degree before joining the Navy in 1974.
 Arthur received his Navy sponsored medical degree from the College of Medicine and Dentistry of New Jersey in 1978 and then completed a residency in emergency medicine.
 He deployed with the Marine Corps Second Medical Battalion during Operation Desert Shield/Storm but never served under combat conditions.

 In June 1992, Arthur received a Ph.D. in healthcare management from Century University in New Mexico.
 In August 1993, he received a J.D. from LaSalle University in Louisiana.
-The legitimacy of these two degrees was later called into question.
+The legitimacy of these two degrees was later called into question and both 'institutions' are considered to be diploma mills.